Rohr Aircraft Memories

 That same year he met Carol Cole on a blind date.
 She was a cousin of Rolland Hines who also worked at Rohr.
 Don proposed on that first date with Carol, she laughed at him.
 But he and Carol were married anyway, in Las Vegas, on September 28, 1968.
 A year later their daughter was born.

 On May 10, 1970, after celebrating a job promotion, Don died in a motorcycle accident.
 He was 40 years old.
 Rohr let the employees off early to attend his funeral.

 Sources: Dale Sorenson; Bob Poole; Wes Altvater, August 1993; Carol Poole; and Jack Van Allen.

 Spot Weld Department - includes Don Poole, Louis Picherri (supervisor), Zig Thomas, and Charlie Pfrunder.
-Photo courtesy of the Poole Family.)
+Poole Family Collection.

 Partial resume of Don's career at Rohr.